-Team leaders can also collect past Junior Promotion and Mini Sprint Certificates from the Information Point in the Raft Marshals Cabin.
+Team Leaders can collect past Junior Promotion and Mini Sprint Certificates from the Information Point next to the tower.

 Communication

 All information regarding the event will be posted on the SRC website and the National Regatta site.
 The Programme for this event will only be available online from the SRC website link above.
 The Start Lists will be 'live' and updated during the regatta on the National Regatta site.